guaix-ucm/pyemir-tutorials/_sources/tutorial_imaging/refined_combination.rst.txt

-Exposures taken with the new H2RG detector may show signal variations among the 32 channels of the detector (which are arrange vertically), as illustrated in the following figure (we thank Alan Watson and Yuhang Yang for providing the example data for the following screenshots):
+Exposures taken with the new H2RG detector may show signal variations among the 32 channels of the detector (which are arrange vertically), as illustrated in the following figure (we thank Alan Watson and Yuhan Yang for providing the example data for the following screenshots):

 .. cd w/GTC/emir/20241016_test_modo_imagen_H2RG